Put the Love Back in Your Marriage

 Love is something every marriage should have.

-Love is generally something everyone wants to give to his or her spouse.
-That”s how you started out.
+Love is generally something everyone wants to give to his or her spouse (and receive).
+That's how you started out, right?
 Back then, loving efforts and actions on your part were met with smiles, hugs, and kisses from your spouse.
 It seemed so easy to please each other.
 What happened?
 What changed?

 Love in action seems to work best for us on our own terms.